Free delivery on orders over €100

 Table of contents

 You wake up with a painful feeling in your mouth.
 A glance at the bathroom mirror confirms your suspicions: A white or greyish blister with a red border has settled in your mouth.
 Reason to panic?
 Fortunately not: a canker sore is quite harmless.
-Nevertheless, it is uncomfortable, because a smock can be quite painful.
+Nevertheless, it is uncomfortable, after all, an aft can be quite painful just like bleeding gums during flossing.
 How does it happen and what can you do about it?
 Here is an overview.

 An canker sore is also called Lingua villosa.
 It can be painful, but fortunately, it is usually a harmless and not contagious condition.